 Opera Tavern is a stunning two-storey restaurant and bar situated in the heart of theatre land, brought to us by the same team from Salt Yard and Dahesa.
 (Husband and wife Simon and Sanja Morris-Mullins).
-Formally an old London boozer that’s been transformed into something quite special.
-It has a casual walk-in bar as you walk-in (the place to be), that makes for a great atmosphere to dine in with its leather clad bar stools, non white table cloth seating, wooden floors.
-There is even a mini robata style grill for all to see where they make those dreamy Iberico sliders.
-The brief is simple – tapas inspired dishes heavily influenced by Spanish and Italian ingredients, that can accompanied by a robust selection of regional wines from the same countries.
+It’s an old London boozer transformed into something quite special in my humblest.
+There is a bar with leather clad stools as you walk-in (the place to be), with wipe down wooden tables and dark wood flooring.
+There is even a mini robata style grill for all to see where they make those pine-worthy Iberico sliders.
+The brief is simple – tapas inspired dishes heavily influenced by Spanish and Italian ingredients, washed down with a robust selection of regional wines from the same countries.
 I’ve been fortunate to dine here a few times now and have walked away time and time again happy.
 Any blog post from Grubstance wouldn’t be the same without pictures and descriptions..
 Enjoy!

-Gluttony was kicked off with the Morcilla Scotch egg (£5.50) from the bar snacks menu.
-The blood sausage is perfectly spiced, earthy and crumbly against the crunch of the bread crumb.
-The side of sweet jam cuts perfectly into the rich egg yolk.
+We kicked off with the Morcilla Scotch egg (£5.50) from the bar snacks menu.
+The blood sausage is perfectly spiced, earthy and its crumbliness is accentuated against the crunch of the crispy shell.
+The side of sweet onion jam cuts perfectly into the rich egg yolk.

-The signature Ibérico pork burger (£7); a high quality piece of Ibérico pork with shaved foie gras, cooked to a super juicy medium rare, sandwiched between a sweet brioche bun, with melted aged manchego cheese, aioli, sweet onion jam and butterhead lettuce.
-It doesn’t stop there though as it’s all topped with red onion rings lightly coated in flour and crisped in oil.
-Every bite will send you into overdrive – this is pure unadulterated food therapy!
+The signature Ibérico pork burger (£7); a high quality piece of Ibérico pork with shaved foie gras, cooked to a super juicy medium rare.
+It’s sandwiched between a sweet brioche bun, with melted aged manchego cheese, aioli, sweet onion jam and butterhead lettuce.
+It doesn’t stop there though as it’s all topped with crispy red onion rings.
+Every bite sends me into overdrive – this is pure unadulterated food therapy!

 Chargrilled Octopus, Chickpea Fritter, Red Pepper and Mojo Verde (£9).
 Another successful dish and always features during my meals here – the octopus is perfectly tender with a meaty texture, smoky in flavour and the chickpea fritter has crisp exterior and soft, doughy interior.